Key features of the UPPAbaby Cruz 2018 pushchair:

 Is the product value for money?

-For a buggy that can’t be used from birth, the Cruz comes with a hefty price tag.
-The UPPAbaby Cruz Gregory has an RRP of £599.99.
-It’s expensive – and I’m not sure if the sleek design, 100% leather bumper bar and sturdiness of the frame warrant the cost.
+The UPPAbaby Cruz Gregory has an RRP of £599.99 without the carrycot (which is an additional £259.99).
+You’re paying for the sleek design, 100% leather bumper bar and sturdiness of the frame warrant the cost.
 But having said that, this is a buggy that can be passed down from brother to sister and the three-year warranty (if you remember to register the product) gives you great peace of mind.

 Is there anything unique about this product?